Kequc/passage-client/README.md

 #### addEventListener (method: string, callback: (params) => void) => void

-When the server sends a notification to your application, you may choose to intercept and use the data.
-There are a few included events the library will provide for you to use.
+When the server sends a notification to your application, you may choose to set an event for that data using its' method name.
+There are a few included events the library provides.

 | method | description |
 | - | - |